carpentries/instructor-training/episodes/18-preparation.md

 - "A good exercise informs Learners and Instructors when an objective is achieved."
 ---
 ## Building Teaching Skill
-At this point in the workshop, we have discussed many cognitive principles and teaching practices that guide collaborative development and maintenance of The Carpentries curricula.
-We hope you are also feeling excited and optimistic about putting those concepts to work in your teaching practice!
+In this training, we have discussed many cognitive principles and teaching practices that guide underlie the design and implementation of Carpentries Workshops.
+We hope you are feeling excited and optimistic about putting those concepts to work!
 One thing we have emphasized is that **teaching is a skill** - and a complex one at that.
-Whether you are new to teaching or skilled in certain methods, adding new features takes takes effort and practice!
-In this episode, we will walk through some techniques for preparing to teach a workshop that we hope will help you to develop goals and implementation plans that are specific to a workshop.
+Whether you are new to teaching or skilled in certain methods, adding new features takes takes time, effort, and deliberate practice.
+In this episode, we will walk through some suggestions about how to prepare yourself for success in the classroom.

-> ## Repetition vs. Reflective Practice
->
-> The idea that ten thousand hours of practice will make someone an expert in some field
-> is widely known,
-> but reality is much more complex.
-> Practice is not doing the same thing over and over again:
-> practice is doing similar but subtly different things,
-> getting feedback,
-> and then changing behavior in response to that feedback to get cumulatively better.
-> Doing the same thing over and over again is much more likely to solidify bad habits than perfect performance.
-> This is why we emphasize practice and feedback for learners at our workshops and for trainees in our
-> Instructor Training program.
-{: .callout}

-As with other sections of this training, **we will not be discussing technical preparation**.
-Carefully reviewing the content of your workshop is important, and it can be useful to anticipate learner questions and update your knowledge accordingly.
-However, it is common for new Instructors to over-prepare on technical content -- which can be endless! -- and under-prepare the learner-centered elements of their teaching practice.
-If you encounter technical questions that you do not have answers to, showing learners how you Google things may earn you some surprisingly positive feedback.
-On the other hand, neglecting to attend to your audience can have a significant negative impact on your workshop.
+As in other sections, **we will not discuss technical preparation**.
+Carefully reviewing the content of your workshop is important!
+However, it is common for new Instructors to over-prepare on technical content -- which can be endless if you anticipate every possible question! -- and under-prepare the learner-centered elements of their teaching practice.
+If you encounter technical questions that you do not have answers to, showing learners how you Google things may earn you some surprisingly positive feedback!
+On the other hand, neglecting to attend to the audience can have a significant and lasting negative impact on a workshop.

 When you prepare to teach a workshop, we suggest setting aside time *before* deeply reviewing your technical content to **think through the learner experience, how